PX4/snap_cam/README.md

 * `-f` specifies the camera frame-rate.
 The default is 15.
 Valid values are 15, 24, 30, 60, 90, 120.
 * `-n` specifies the number of features with which to compute the optical flow.
 The default is 10.
 * `-c` specifies the calibration file.
 The default is `../calib/<resolution>/cameraParameters.yaml`.
+* `-e` specifies the exposure.
+The default is 100.
+Valid values are between 0 and 500.
+* `-g` specifies the gain.
+The default is 50.
+Valid values are between 0 and 255.

 ### With ROS
 After sourcing your workspace with `source ~/catkin_ws/devel/setup.bash`, run: